demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 ## Summary

 In this blog post, we learned how to configure Timbre with JSON output and also created abstractions `write!` & `write-all!` to do the logging.
-In the upcoming blog posts, we are going to add appenders to persist the events in the PostgreSQL database and to notify the users in Slack in case of an error.
+In the upcoming blog posts, we are going to add database and Slack appenders.
 Stay tuned!

 The source code associated with this part is available on [this GitHub](https://github.com/demystifyfp/BlogSamples/tree/0.15/clojure/wheel) repository.